Amnah1991/feedreader/README.md

 # Project Overview

 In this project I use Jasmine for unit testing.
-There are 4 test suites :
+There are 4 test suites in feedreader.js file under jasmine folder :
 - RSS Feeds test
 - The menu test
 - Initial Entries test
 - New Feed Selection test

+## Steps

+- Download or clone feedreader project
+- Navigate to index.html
+- Open index.html to see the result of the test